 71 Then they said, “What further need do we have of testimony?
 For we have heard it ourselves from His own mouth.”

-If Jesus was merely claiming to a creation of God (as some suggest) why would Jesus saying He was the Son of God be blasphemy?
+If Jesus was merely claiming to a creation of God (as some suggest) why would Jesus saying that He was the Son of God be blasphemy?
 Claiming to be a creation of God is hardly blasphemy.
-However, if being the Son of God means claiming to BE God, then it makes sense.
+However, if being the Son of God means claiming to be God, then it makes sense.

 Again – from a Jewish perspective – the Son of God could only be God.